ckeditor/ckeditor5/docs/builds/guides/development/online-builder.md

 This is where the online builder comes to aid the users needs.

-## Online builder
+## Using online builder to create custom CKEditor 5 WYSIWYG editor

 The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) lets you download CKEditor 5 builds and also allows you to create your own, customized builds (with a different set of plugins) in a few easy steps, through a simple and intuitive UI.

-## Using online builder to create custom CKEditor 5 WYSIWYG editor

 ### Choosing editor type